 Rituality and ethnic identity: Holy Week and the yúmari

-In spite of everything, the Pima spirit continues to be combative, and in spite of so many factors against it, all is not lost, in such a way that although it seemed in those years that the Pima identity was kept hidden, or low profile most of the time, it came out with great pride during Holy Week when the army of Pharisees appears: Pimas with their faces painted in white or black, who fulfill the representation of the Christian sacrifice, either in the church of Maycoba, Sonora, the ones in white, or in Yepachi, Chihuahua, the ones in black face; being both part of the same origin and the same tradition.
+Despite everything, the Pima spirit continues to be combative, and despite so many factors against it, all is not lost, in such a way that although it seemed in those years that the Pima identity was kept hidden, or low profile most of the time, it came out with great pride during Holy Week when the army of Pharisees appears: Pimas with their faces painted in white or black, who fulfill the representation of the Christian sacrifice, either in the church of Maycoba, Sonora, the ones in white, or Yepachi, Chihuahua, the ones in black face; being both part of the same origin and the same tradition.
 For many years the celebration of Holy Week has been the bastion of Pima identity; for a few days, the old surviving leaders taught the young how to comply with the tradition.

 To become a Pharisee one must face a symbolic struggle, where the aspirant fights against an already recognized Pharisee; this style of combat consists of tying a rope or a sack around the waist, then the opponents grab each other by that kind of belt and struggle with each other; When the aspirant falls to the ground, he is admitted into this ritual army that will pursue Jesus Christ from "one band to another band", that is, from the slopes of the hills on one side of the town to the hills on the other side (the indigenous people live in the peripheral zones, while the central nucleus of the town has been inhabited mostly by non-indigenous people).